QuantEcon/python-lecture-sandpit.myst/lectures/ak2_zejin.md

 D_seq[0] = D_hat
 ```

-Let's use the `simulate` method of `closed` to obtain the dynamic transitions.
+Let's use the `simulate` method of `closed` to compute dynamic transitions.

 Note that we leave `τ_pol` as `None`, since the tax rates need to be determined to satisfy the government budget constraint.